Trading information complexity for error II: the case of a large error and external information complexity: Lower bounds for information cost and trivial distributions

-We first show a simple case when $a, b$ are neighbors in $C$, i.e., they are in the same row or column.
-Without loss of generality assume they are in the same row: $a=x_0 y_0, b=x_0 y_1$.
+Consider firstly the simple case when $a$ and $b$ are in the same row or in the same column.
+Without loss of generality, assume that they are in the same row: $a=x_0 y_0, b=x_0 y_1$.
 Then